-In April 2022, I received my Ph.D. at FAMAF, University of Córdoba (UNC), where I was advised by Professor Nazareno Aguirre.
+In April 2022, I received my Ph.D. at FAMAF, University of Córdoba (UNC, Argentina), where I was advised by Professor Nazareno Aguirre.
 My research focused on the automated generation of test oracles, in the form of class invariants and postconditions.
-Particulary, my work involved the use of search-based and learning-based techniques with the goal of obtaining precise oracles.
+Particularly, my work involved the use of search-based and learning-based techniques (mainly evolutionary algorithms and neural networks) with the goal of obtaining precise oracles.
 My dissertation is available in the UNC digital repository.

 Projects